bicycle1885/TableReader.jl/README.md

 - `colnames`: set the column names
 - `normalizenames`:  "normalize" column names into valid Julia (DataFrame) identifier symbols
 - `hasheader`: notify the parser the existence of a header
-- `chunksize`: set the size of a chunk
+- `chunkbits`: set the size of a chunk

 See the docstring of `readdlm` for more details.